 Improved ventilation that offers more comfortable kennel areas for our dogs

 Extended access to our exterior kennels for both staff and customers

 New controls that allow for optimized separation between animals under evaluation and those deemed healthy and ready for adoption (disease control)

 Recent improvements to our services include better relationships with veterinarians in our area to help with health screenings, tests, and vaccinations.
 These offer our animals in process for adoption an optimal condition of health.
 This allows us to offer newly adopting owners the best animals we can.
 These relationships also help us set immediate appointments for spay and neuter (per standard policy).

-Mississippi State School of Veterinary Medicine makes six trips annually to the shelter to spay and neuter shelter animals.
-In 2013 we had 285 animals spayed or neutered through this service which streamlines the adoption process and cuts down on pet overpopulation.
+Mississippi State School of Veterinary Medicine makes trips annually to the shelter to spay and neuter shelter animals.
+In 2018 we had a record number 356 animals spayed or neutered through this service which streamlines the adoption process and cuts down on pet overpopulation.

 We have also been able to offer training to our animal control officers for certification in field techniques that allow for safer and more efficient captures.
 The certification also allows them to perform in-house euthanizations (when necessary).

 This has helped us operate even more effectively within our budget due to less monies being spent on professional services related to euthanizations.

 For more information, contact Perry Mason, Animal Control Supervisor, at (662) 796-2491.